MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 After onboarding a non-Microsoft IdP app, you may see the **Request session control** option.
 This occurs because only catalog apps have out-of-the-box session controls.
 For any other app, you must go through a self-onboarding process.

-Follow the instructions at [Deploy conditional access app control for custom apps with non-Microsoft IdPs](proxy-deployment-any-app-idp.md).
+Follow the instructions at [Deploy Conditional Access app control for custom apps with non-Microsoft IdPs](proxy-deployment-any-app-idp.md).

 **Recommended steps**